 Seward’s climate is a considered coastal rainforest and, as you can probably deduce, it rains here.
 A lot.
 I recommend umbrellas or let’s just dance in the rain and embrace it!
 If this sounds like your vibe, check out my written piece on an elopement at Granite Point Mountain Lodge.

 Temperatures during summer months fluctuate anywhere from 50-70 degrees on average, but generally will be high 50’s and low 60’s.
 Because of nearly 24-hours of daylight, the sun’s heat feels hotter because Alaska never gets a chance to cool down.
 During summer months, the tilt of the earth is closer to the sun, making the UV rays very strong.
+It feels hotter on a sunny day in Alaska because of long daylight hours in the summer.
+Because of longer days, buildings and nature don’t get a chance to cool down and reset.

 Tide Schedule